flipxcrsp/Kojo_Product_Observations/README.md

 ### Kojo is the construction industry's leading materials procurement platform, powered by AI:

-Field, Procurement, Warehouse, Accounting, Operations, Prefab, & Suppliers into a centralized operational workflow.
+Field, Procurement, Warehouse, Accounting, Operations, Prefab, & Suppliers into a centralized platform.

 **The platform supports:**